bennn/dissertation/dissertation/README.md

 Dear committee members,

-This update brings:
+This update has:
 - a new thesis statement,
 - negative results on the model,
 - and positive notes on the implementation.

+Overall I'm stopping work on the model and focusing on the implementation.

-## new thesis statement
+## revised thesis statement

-Honest and lying types can coexist in a way that retains the formal properties of each and yields measurably significant performance benefits.
+Honest and lying types can coexist in a way that preserves their formal properties; programmers can combine these types to strengthen lying-type guarantees, avoid unimportant honest-type runtime errors, and reduce the performance cost of typed/untyped interaction.

-blg; It's a benefit over the pre-coexistence world --- honest or lying
-     alone, with conventional compiler technology.

-jvj; Perhaps you need to add one bit that explains how you are going to measure
-     and what is “significant”.

-; jan's advice is pretty good, better than appending the blg comment ... if we can say what kind of combination and what kind of benefit.

-; ... coexist ... symbiotic ... better together ...

 ## model